dqlobo/objc-color-category-gen/README.md

 # objc-color-category-gen
-Python script that generates a category class of UIColor in Objective C. Works great with XML exported files from paletton.com.
+Python script that generates a category class of UIColor in Objective C. Works great with XML exported files from [Paletton](http://paletton.com/).
 See Format for details.

 # Background
-I love creating my app color schemes on Paletton, but hate wasting time writing stupid color categories.
+I love creating my app color schemes on [Paletton](http://paletton.com/), but hate wasting time writing stupid color categories.
 Paletton has an export to XML button, so I wrote a python script so I NEVER HAVE TO WRITE A COLOR CATEGORY AGAIN!

 # Usage
 *Requires Python 3*